Find Johnson County Iowa Public Records: Free Search

 Public records in Iowa are widely accessible due to the transparency and openness guaranteed under the federal Freedom of Information Act (FOIA) and the Iowa Open Records Law.

-Through this resource, interested parties can acquire information about marriages, divorces, active warrants, arrests, criminal history, prisoners, probationers and parolees, property record and taxes, background check reports and court proceedings either online or via other means.
+Through this resource, interested parties can acquire information about marriages, divorces, active warrants, arrests, criminal history, prisoners, probationers and parolees, property records and taxes, background check reports and court proceedings either online or via other means.

 It’s important to find information quickly when an incident happens, and someone close is arrested.
 Johnson County offers tools so inmates can be located, making it convenient for family and friends to uncover the details about what happened.